 Students will also take a special course on the structure and financing of the U.S. health care system taught by the program’s medical director.
 This course describes the history of health care in the U.S. and outlines how the evolution of the system will affect a student’s career as a physician.

 Through these experiences and others, students gain insights into the patient-physician relationship and exposure to common ethical dilemmas that arise in the course of clinical care.
 Students also gain a realistic understanding of how physicians care for patients and the physician’s broader role in the community.

 Support for Medical School Admissions

-Our director has 22 years of experience in medical school admissions and provides students with expert, individualized guidance throughout the medical school application and interview process.
+Our program provides students with expert, individualized guidance throughout the medical school application and interview process.
 An intensive MCAT prep course is included in the cost of tuition.